amry666/saba-framework/README.md

 - 2024-09-04 10:53:24 | fixed table_tree switch issues
 - 2024-09-04 09:15:33 | +FEATURE : gridTheme "table_tree"
 - 2024-09-02 13:20:54 | +Feature: Add new fitur to activate Google ReCaptcha v2 on login.
-- 2024-09-01 20:32:42 | add new feature: show whitelabel info on login page (with 2 position option) & show in app footer, add timer to refresh on connection failed to sso

 =====================================